Chase-Hao/Hao_Portfolio/content/projects/Strategy/backtest.md

 ## Goal:
 ---
-- Backtest a given strategy's overall performance
+- Backtest a given strategy and analyze its performance
 -  Find the optimal input number for a given strategy and test its robustness
 <br></br>
 ## Requirement